Brown leads No. 11 Miami past North Florida 86-65 | FlamboroughReview.com

 BIG PICTURE:

-Miami: The Hurricanes became the third team in coach Jim Larranaga's seven seasons to start 5-0.
+Miami: The Hurricanes became the third team in Larranaga's seven seasons to start 5-0.
 The 2014-15 and 2015-16 squads also won their first five games.

 North Florida: The Ospreys closed a heavy non-conference stretch against 2017 NCAA Tournament qualifiers.
 Six of North Florida's first eight opponents reached the tournament.